splendidcomputer/cora_project/README.md

 ## Conclusion

 As can be seen from the classification performance results, the deep learning model achieves more promising results as it comes internally with feature extraction layers which provide the classification layer with a well class wisely separated space, and therefore it achieves higher accuracy in comparison with the classical models that do not have the feature extraction innately.

+## Execution

+* The code to execute the deep learning model applied to the Cora data can be found [here](https://github.com/splendidcomputer/cora_project/blob/main/Cora_Classification_NN.ipynb).

+* The code to execute the above-mentioned methods applied to the Cora data can be found [here](https://github.com/splendidcomputer/cora_project/blob/main/Cora_Classification_ClassicML.ipynb).